Molecule-Serverless/molecule-artifact/README.md

 <img alt="Chained applications: Alexa" src="./docs/chained-app-alexa.png" width="512">

+**How to parse the data:**
-The above shows the end-to-end latencies of Aleca chained applications under Molecule and the baseline, and Molecule achieves 2--3x better latency compared with the baseline (matching our improvement claims in the paper).
+The above figure shows the end-to-end latencies of Alexa chained application under Molecule and the baseline systems.
+The figure shows latencies of 20 invocations under two systems.
+Overall, Molecule achieves 2--3x better latency compared with the baseline.
+In the paper, the improvement is 2x and the baseline is 38.6ms  (the first two bars in the left of Fig-14-d).
+The shown result matches our improvement claims in the paper.

 #### To reproduce FPGA benchmark results (Fig-14 e, :trophy: ):